stevenchadburrow/AcolyteHandPICd24/README.md

 *** Tested with LCD, speaker, and with additional PIC24 chip for USB capability!!! ***

+Updates:

+Been working with the PIC24FJ128GB202 for USB capability.
+Using the MLA projects from Microchip, I was able to combine USB Host capabilities for using Keyboad, Mouse, and Mass Storage Device.
+See my .ZIP file for the entire project and all associated code.
+It is connected to this main board through an RX/TX UART pair, currently at 9600 baud.

 <img src="Board.jpg">

 A full 16-colors are available!